mrshinx/AnRPG-Edited/README.md

 - Enemy spawns with randomized level around the cap with a range of -7 to +3 level.
 Bosses randomly get 10-25 increased level above the cap.
 - Formulas for HP/Damage of NPC/Bosses nerfed. *(NPCUtils.cs line 637, 641, 652, 654)*
 - Formulas for Defense reworked.
 Now enemy defense matters.
 This is implemented to increase enemy survivability without the need of continuously increasing enemy HP.
 Moreover,     this can prevent tank classes from investing all to defense stat and can still do damage. *(NPCUtils.cs line 662,664)*
+- Changed projectile damage calculation to match the new enemy scaling system.
+Now projectile damage scales off of enemy current level cap. *(ARPGGlobalProjectile.cs line 30,58)*
+- Added a different formula for projectile damage when a boss is alive. *(ARPGGlobalProjectile.cs line 46-49)*
 - Added scaling post-Plantera.
 After Plantera has been defeated, enemies get stronger. *(NPCUtils.cs line 630)*
 - Added Defense Multiplier factor.
 Enemies get 50% of their armor value at day 0, up to 100% at day 20.
 This is implemented to help ease the struggle in the very beginning of a new playthrough. *(NPCUtils.cs line 627)*
 ### Misc/QoL/Bug fixes